okta/okta.github.io/_source/_posts/2018-05-09-upgrade-to-angular-6.md

 })
 ```

-You can still use the old way and things will work.
+You can still use the old way, and things will work.
 You can also target a specific module for your service.

 ```
 @Injectable({